Contact: [email protected]

 2 | How am I to love God with everything?

 There is a strong spiritual formation emphasis in each semester that aids students in the exploration of receiving God’s love and posturing one’s life toward continual spiritual renewal: How do I stay in love with God?

 3 | What does it mean to love my neighbor?

 We pray that each student would wrestle with his or her own calling while presenting case studies, weekly reflection reports and developing and staying accountable to learning goals.
 The covenantal community of MINgroup will be just one crucible from which to explore this question: How do I understand my unique calling?

-4 | How might I love the self called ‘me’?
+4 | How can I love “as I love myself”?

 We align many of the resources and experiences in the course to help you develop and name a rooted sense of self that is ironically forged in messy, authentic community with others: Who am I?